ruslan-bikkinin/appcenter-sdk-cordova-docs/crashes-docs.md

 ## Check if App Center Crashes is enabled

-You can also check if App Center Crashes is enabled or not:
+You can also check whether App Center Crashes is enabled:

 ```js
 var success = function(result) {